Child Protection Conferences

 AMENDMENTIn April 2022, local information was added for Sunderland.

 A child protection conference brings together family members (and the child/ren where appropriate), supporters / advocates and those professionals most involved with the child and family to make decisions about the child's future safety, health and development.
 If concerns relate to an unborn child, consideration should be given as to whether to hold a child protection conference prior to the child's birth.

 - Bring together and analyse, in an inter-agency setting, the information which has been obtained about the child's developmental needs, and the parents' capacity to respond to these needs to ensure the child's safety and promote the child's health and development within the context of their wider family and environment;

-- Consider the information presented to the conference and taking into account the child's present situation and information about their family history, strengths, network and present and past family functioning, to decide whether the child is at risk of significant harm;
+- Consider the evidence presented to the conference and taking into account the child's present situation and information about his or her family history and present and past family functioning, to decide whether the child is at risk of significant harm;

 - Appoint a lead social worker from children's social care for each child who requires a child protection plan.
-The social worker is responsible for working with the family and their network ensuring that the child protection plan is developed, co-ordinated and fully implemented to timescale;
+The social worker is responsible for ensuring that the child protection plan is developed, co-ordinated and fully implemented to timescale;

 - Identify a core group of professionals and family members to develop, implement and review the progress of the child protection plan;

 - Put in place a contingency plan if the agreed actions are not completed and/or circumstances change impacting on the child's safety and welfare.

 The children's social care manager is responsible for making the decision to convene a child protection conference and the reasons for calling the conference (or not calling a conference following completion of a Section 47 Enquiry) must be recorded.

 A conference should be convened if requested by a professional supported by a senior manager / named or designated professional, where there is disagreement about a decision not to hold a conference.
 The Professional disagreement / conflict resolution procedures should be applied if agreement cannot be reached.